gertingold/tools4scicomp/manuscript/git.rst

 At this point it is worth emphasizing that we could collect several files in the staging area.
 We could then transfer all files to the repository in one single commit.
-Committing the file to the respository would be the next logical step.
+Committing the file to the repository would be the next logical step.
 However, for the sake of illustration, we want to first modify our script.
 Our new script could read